savonet/liquidsoap/doc/content/metadata.md

 metadata.

 For instance, suppose that you want to insert metadata on the stream using the OSC protocol.
-When a pair of strings ``title'' ``The new title'' is recieved on `/metadata`, we want to change the title of the stream accordingly.
+When a pair of strings ``title'' ``The new title'' is received on `/metadata`, we want to change the title of the stream accordingly.
 This can be achieved as follows.